+Author: Wali Gauvin, M.D.

+Date: June 10, 2018

 Challenge Competition: Using Technology to Prevent Childhood Obesity in Low-Income Families and Communities

 Executive summary

-Childhood obesity rates are still rising.
-The etiology of childhood obesity is multifactorial, however most common causes are secondary to energy imbalance (nutrition and physical activity) and its association with mental health.
-The advancements of technology have also promoted social stagnation and contributed to decreased physical activity.
-There are also community and social barriers which preventing (?
-Del achieving) healthier lifestyles for individuals and families.
-Similarly, as children can become consumed by technology, we can teach them better ways of using it to obtain long term satisfaction.
-We may be able to quickly change our environment.
-We can start by better utilizing our home environment for the benefit of our physical, nutritional and mental health. our physical, nutritional and mental health.
+Childhood obesity rates are still rising!
+The etiology of childhood obesity is multifactorial; the most common cause is due to energy imbalance between nutrition and physical activity and there is a link between mental health and obesity.
+The advancements of technology for entertainment have contributed to decreased physical activity.
+There are also community and social barriers which prevent healthier lifestyles.

-My application DgHeart attempts to improve overall health by (1) Allowing individuals to become ‘mindful’ of their thoughts and feelings by maintaining a voice or written journal (2) increasing physical health and wellness by removing a barrier of environment – individuals will have the option of (a) creating, (b) recording, (c) sharing, or (d) viewing others home exercise videos.
+My mobile application MedMindMe attempts to improve mental health by recording and graphing and individuals emotions; individuals can maintain a written, voice or video journal.
+Promote physical well-being by increasing physical fitness and healthier eating.
+Individuals and families will have the option of creating, recording, sharing and viewing exercise videos; they will also have access to food recipes based on budget, complexity and preparation time.
+The information recorded can be shared with their healthcare provider during either in-office or web-based consultations.
+Advancements in HIPPA compliant web and mobile communication technologies allow for remote delivery of healthcare services.
+The data collected can provided to healthcare provider be used for care management.

+We may not be able to readily change or remove barriers in our community.
+We can, better utilize our home environment to improve of our physical, and mental health.

 Background information linking the evidence to support the intervention

-The etiology of childhood obesity is multifactorial, which include genetic disorders, hormonal disorders and most commonly due to energy imbalance (nutrition and physical activity) and its association with mental health.
-Despite increased public awareness and public policy, obesity rates continue to rise in children age between 2 – 19 years of age according to a study by Dr. Ashley Skinner.18 For some individuals and families there are community and social barriers, which prevent a healthier lifestyle.
+The etiology of childhood obesity is multifactorial, which include genetic disorders, hormonal disorders and most commonly due to energy imbalance between nutrition and physical activity; there is also an association with mental health and obesity.
+Despite increased public awareness and public policy, obesity rates continue to rise in children between the ages of 2 – 19 years.18

-Extensive research demonstrates that physical activity and nutrition are the hallmarks of healthy lifestyle.
+Extensive research demonstrates that physical activity and nutrition are the hallmarks of a healthy lifestyle.
 Physical activity, allows for energy expenditure and is important in preventing and managing obesity.
 However, there are community and social barriers to engaging in a regular physical activity program.
 Community barriers include unsafe neighborhoods and the lack of public parks and playgrounds.
 Studies have demonstrated that children and adolescents get most of their exercise in parks and playgrounds.1 Social factors to consider are children whose parents work schedules which are asynchronous with the children’s school hours.
 Many teens are home alone and unattended by parental supervision for hours.
 A subset of these children watch television and play video games.

 There is strong evidence that supports the consumption of healthy foods, such as fruits and vegetables, can promote health and prevent obesity and lower risk for heart disease, stroke, type 2 diabetes, and cancer.
 2, 3 According to a study done by the CDC (Center for Disease Control) Morbidity and Mortality Weekly Report, 1 in 10 adults meet the federal fruit and vegetable recommendations.
 7 Several studies assessing fruit and vegetable consumption identified common causes associated with low consumption (1) taste, (2) food preparation, (3) cost and (4) access.
 4